Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Set-AzServiceBusNamespaceV2.md

 ZoneRedundant                   : False
 ```

-# Remove the second KeyVaultProperty from the list of KeyVaultProperties
+Remove the second KeyVaultProperty from the list of KeyVaultProperties.

 ### Example 3: Add UserAssigned Identity to Namespace with IdentityType SystemAssigned to test for SystemAssigned and UserAssigned
 ```powershell